Keely Hodgkinson: 2022: European champion and world silver medallist

 On 21 May, Hodgkinson competed at the Diamond League event in Birmingham, claiming victory in the 800 m.
-She then had further success in the Diamond League, claiming victories in Eugene (with a world leading time for the year of 1:57.72), Oslo (beating international teammate Muir into second), as well as finishing runner-up behind Mary Moraa in Stockholm.
+She then had further success in the Diamond League, claiming victories in Eugene, and Oslo, as well as finishing runner-up behind Kenyan athlete Mary Moraa in Stockholm.

 In the 800 m at the World Athletics Championships in Eugene, Hodgkinson claimed silver after finishing 0.08 s behind Mu.
-Hodgkinson recorded a season's best time of 1:56.38, and afterwards, she reflected, "I'm definitely a little bit annoyed but being on another world podium in my second year of being in the professional world of athletics is something I should be proud of."
+Hodgkinson recorded a season's best time of 1:56.38.
 Less than two weeks later, at the Commonwealth Games, she claimed another silver medal, this time finishing behind Moraa.
 Later in August, she secured her first major senior outdoor gold, winning the 800 m at the European Championships held in Munich in a time of 1:59.04.
-She finished half a second clear of Rénelle Lamote and remarked afterwards "I'm just happy to finally be on top of the podium."
+She finished half a second ahead of French athlete Rénelle Lamote who claimed silver.

 In September, she finished in fifth place at the Zürich Diamond League final.
-Hodgkinson's time at the Birmingham indoor event earlier in the year, made her the world leader for the season with a nearly 1.3-second advantage, while her result from the World Championships final ranked as the second quickest time for the year outdoors.
+Hodgkinson's time at the Birmingham indoor event earlier in the year made her the world leader for the season with a nearly 1.3-second advantage, while her result from the World Championships final ranked as the second quickest time for the year outdoors.

-2023
+2023: World silver medallist again

 Hodgkinson won her third European title at Istanbul 2023 to extend her streak of sub-two-minute races to 19.

-Hodgkinson got her 2023 campaign off to a good start on 28 January at the Manchester Regional Arena in Manchester.
-She set a new world indoor record time in the less frequently run distance of 600 metres with a time of 1:23.41, beating Olga Kotlyarova's record set in 2004 by 0.03 s.
-Hodgkinson then won three events on the World Indoor Tour in the 800 m category.
+In January, Hodgkinson set a new world indoor record time in the less frequently run distance of 600 metres with a time of 1:23.41 in Manchester.
+She eclipsed Olga Kotlyarova's record set in 2004 by 0.03 s.
+She then won three events on the World Indoor Tour in the 800 m category.
 She took victories in Toruń (meet record of 1:57.87), Liévin in France, and the Tour Final in Birmingham, where she improved her own British indoor record with 1:57.18.
-She rounded off her indoor season with a successful defence of her European 800 m title at the European Athletics Indoor Championships in Istanbul.
-She dedicated the win to her first coach in athletics, Joe Galvin, who had died a few days earlier, saying "This one is definitely for him and everyone at home.
-He had a lot of belief in little 10-year-old me [...].
-I hope to make him really proud, and I hope he is up there watching."
+She concluded her indoor season with a successful defence of her European 800 m title at the European Athletics Indoor Championships in Istanbul.
+She dedicated the win to her first coach in athletics, Joe Galvin, who had died a few days earlier, saying: "This one is definitely for him and everyone at home.
+He had a lot of belief in little 10-year-old me."